Crystal Hudson: City Council tenure

 In February 2024, Hudson led an effort to block the construction of a 150-unit apartment building (with dozens of apartments set aside for affordable housing) at a vacant lot in Crown Heights in her district.
 She has said that she will not support new rental housing unless somewhere between 20-80% of the units are set aside for income-restricted housing.
 By the end of 2024, the lot for the proposed building remained a dirt lot.

 On October 23, 2024, Hudson introduced a resolution to the New York City Council to proclaim October 20 as New York Liberty Day.
 The Liberty Women's Basketball team won the Women's National Basketball Association's (WNBA) championship tournament on October 20, 2024.
 The victory was the first time in over 50 years that a team from New York won a championship in the sport of basketball.

 Hudson introduced a motion to rename a section of a Crown Heights street "Lubavitcher Rebbe Way,” honoring Chabad's contributions to community resources for education, drug rehabilitation, and elder care.

 As chair of the council's aging committee, Hudson worked to expand access to free legal representation and housing court for those over 65.
 She introduced "Age in Place NYC" legislation that included providing culturally relevant programming at senior centers.
 Hudson passed legislation to increase access to doula services, in an effort to reduce the maternal mortality rate during childbirth, a particularly pressing issue for Black women.

 Personal life

 Hudson is openly gay, and lives in Prospect Heights with her partner, political strategist Sasha Neha Ahuja.
 Hudson served as the primary caregiver for her mother, who suffered from Alzheimer's disease, until she died in April 2021.
-Hudson and her wife became parents to a baby girl in 2023.
+Hudson and her wife became parents to a baby girl, Cy, in 2023.
 Hudson noted that "For a city council that is majority women, I think now we have more mothers than we’ve ever had."